Skip to main content

 Make Mickey Shaped Cookies

 Is it just me or does Mickey shaped food just taste better?
 I make sugar cookies every year and always have such a great time decorating them.
-My favorite cookies are the Mickey shaped ones that I make to look like ornaments.
+My favorite cookies are the Mickey shaped ones that I make to look like Christmas ornaments.

 How do you bring the Disney magic to your holiday season?
 Share with us in the comments below!